-Compliance with Legislation: All relevant aspects of the Financial Service Providers (Registration and Dispute Resolution) Act 2008 and the Credit Contracts and Consumer Finance Act 2003, the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 and any other applicable legislation must be adhered to including full disclosure to all parties (see BayTrust's AML/CFT Compliance Manual for detailed compliance processes and procedures).
+Compliance with Legislation: All relevant aspects of the Financial Service Providers (Registration and Dispute Resolution) Act 2008 (version as at 1 September 2022) and the Credit Contracts and Consumer Finance Amendment Regulations 2023 & Responsible Lending Code 2023, the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 and any other applicable legislation must be adhered to including full disclosure to all parties (see BayTrust's AML/CFT Compliance Manual for detailed compliance processes and procedures).

-Financial Advice: Neither BayTrust nor any of its Trustees or employees can provide financial advice to the applicants on the Trust's Impact Loans, with the applicants being advised to seek their own independent financial advice.
+Financial Advice: Neither BayTrust nor any of its Trustees or employees can provide financial advice to the applicants on the Trust's impact loans, with the applicants being advised to seek their own independent financial advice.
 This term is to be documented in both the application form and the final loan agreement.